thecatwoman/myCrawler/README.md

 # myCrawler
-comparing scrapy and my crawler. creating a graph of crawled webpages at the end.
+implementing Scrapy and my crawler. comparing them on different number of processors. creating a graph of crawled webpages at the end.